Hepatitis C Basics

 Hepatitis C Treatment: Things to Consider

 • There is a good chance treatment can cure hepatitis C, meaning after treatment, the virus is no longer present in your body.
-If you're cured, you can no longer pass the virus onto others, but it's important to take steps to prevent getting re-infected.
+If you're cured, you can no longer pass the virus on to others, but it's important to take steps to prevent getting re-infected.

 • Treatment works best when you take all of the pills on schedule.
 If you skip or miss some pills, treatment may not cure you.
 Think about how you can adhere to your medications before starting treatment.